Can you send me an application?

 Is an interview required?
 How do I schedule one?

-Interviews are conducted on campus or via Skype video if it is not possible to meet in person.
+Interviews are conducted on campus or via Zoom if it is not possible to meet in person.
 We regret that we cannot conduct telephone interviews.

-Applicants to the Professional MBA Program: Interviews are arranged by invitation and take place after the admissions committee's initial review of a candidate's application.
+Applicants to the Part-time MBA Program: Interviews are arranged by invitation and take place after the admissions committee's initial review of a candidate's application.

 Can I meet with Katz representatives off-site?
 Are interviews conducted off campus?